andresjosehr/andresjosehr-portfolio/README.md

 ## Getting Started

-I have developed this theme as a personal proyect.
-I have taked the inspiration (and basically all the design) from the wonderful work of Britanny Chiang.
-You can visit her repo [here](https://github.com/bchiang7/v4)
+I have fork this theme as a personal project.
+I have taked the inspiration (and basically all the design) from the wonderful work of andresjosehr.
+You can visit her repo [here](https://github.com/andresjosehr/andresjosehr-portfolio)

-Because I'm not a ReactJS expert (language of the Britanny's proyect), and I liked so much the design, I decided to develop this proyect with Angular's architecture.
-The website is not connected to any api yet, nither it has dinamic content so that all the content is static inside the HTML files in Angular.
-I want to connect it to an API in the future, from where i can manage in an easy way without having touch the HTML files in angular.

-If you have any idea or you just want to contribute in this repo in order to improve the development architecture, I invite you to do it!
-If you have some suggestion to me, i will be glade to recibe it

 ### Prerequisites

 You need to have npm and Angular CLI installed in your pc.
-Npm is aviable with NodeJS in [here](https://nodejs.org/es/).
-After you install npm, install Angular CLI by typping the following command in your terminal
+Npm is available with Node.JS in [here](https://nodejs.org/es/).
+After you install npm, install Angular CLI by typing the following command in your terminal

 ``` bash
 npm install -g @angular/cli